Jamesits/SvcGuest/README.md

 ### End User

 Assume you have a program that you want to run at startup (before user login) but don't want to use legacy dirty methods like Task Scheduler.
-You need to put a `SvcGuest.exe`, a `your-program.service` config file (an example can be found in the `examples` directory) into the same directory as the program (recommended, other directories are OK too).
+You need to put a `SvcGuest.exe`, a `your-program.service` config file (an [example](examples/) is available) into the same directory as the program (recommended, other directories are OK too).

 * Right click on `svcguest.exe` -> "Run as administrator" to install all units interactively
 * `svcguest.exe --install --config your-program.service` to register the service